paiv/blog/_posts/2016-04-24-synacor-challenge.md

 Virtual Machine
 ---------------

-The only thing you are given is a binary image and a spec to virtual machine to run it, so I started coding VM, wondering what kind of game is would be.
+The only thing you are given is a binary image and a spec to virtual machine to run it, so I started coding VM, wondering what kind of game it would be.

 The VM spec is straightforward, pay attention to modulo arithmetics.
 The image runs self-testing routines at boot, so use that as a lazy TDD.